zaren/rash/README.md

 sudo: a password is required
 ```

 A variation of this script, rash_tabs.sh, will create a separate window for each machine it connects to, setting those up as tabs in a single window.
+It will also label each window with the IP address of the machine it connects to, to make it easier to manage the processes.